Evolution of Robo-advisors

 Robo-advisors first-generation was developed to create a transparent and reliable investment advisory process based on objectivity- data rather than human instincts.
 As a result, it produced detailed, multi-format, and secure transactions, reducing clients’ pressure and regulators on the financial institutions.

 To some degree, Robo-advisor 1.0 was just an augmentation of traditional advisory practices already in place.
-It was mainly a solution to help streamline tasks that were previously performed by financial advisors.
+It was mainly a solution to help streamline tasks that financial advisors previously performed.

 The result?
 Increasing operational efficiency while lowering costs to improve return on investments for clients.

 Investors, especially HNWI and UHNWIs, were looking for services that provide financial coaching, goal-based planning, and proactive adjustments, but Robo-advisor did not yet possess such capabilities.
-Hence, this new advisory service did not appeal to them and was not an option for consideration above the mass affluent.
+Hence, this new advisory service did not appeal to them and was not considered above the mass affluent.

 The upgrade from Robo-advisor 1.0.